theotherp/nzbhydra/README.md

 * A lot of bug fixing and improvements regarding performance and stability
 * Designing a better GUI (see below)
 * Better query generation
-* Restart via GUI
+* Shutdown and restart via GUI
 * More stats
 * More indexers?
-I will try to include them if they're not newznab compatible but would need an account
+Again, see ( https://github.com/theotherp/nzbhydra/issues/20 )
 * Auto update (will need help with that one)
 * A logo.
 Nothing too fancy.
 * Authentication via form for mobile users